pchetry2/Retail/README.md

 # Objectives
 * Select and analyze relevant pricing key factors and their influence on prices.
-* Calculate the optimal selling prices for products to create efficient, data-driven recommendations.
+* Provide data-driven recommendations based on historical analysis and competitor pricing.

 # Methodology
 * Data Collection: I obtained a comprehensive retail dataset from Kaggle containing 30 columns such as product categories, historical prices, quanity,volume, competitor prices.